ibm-cloud-docs/text-to-speech/ssml.md

 -   *Invalid use of the SSML `volume` attribute with the `<prosody>` element.* You cannot use the `volume` attribute of the `<prosody>` element with neural voices.
 The attribute was valid only with the deprecated standard voices.
 -   *Invalid use of the SSML `<express-as>` or `<voice-transformation>` element.* You cannot use these SSML extensions with neural voices.
 The elements were valid only with deprecated standard US English voices.

-For more information about these elements and about migrating to neural voices, see [Migrating from standard to neural voices](/docs/text-to-speech?topic=text-to-speech-voices#migrate-voice).